edcorners/StockHawk/README.md

 ## Usage

-Clone this repository on your machine, open the code on Android Studio 2.0 and run.
+* Clone this repository on your machine, open the code on Android Studio 2.0 and run.

+#### Gradle Installation

+* Run ``gradlew app:installDebug`` with an android device connected on debug mode.